blencorp/react-native-usmds/packages/registry/scripts/README.md

 ## When to Run

-Run this script whenever you:
+CI regenerates the registry automatically, but run the script locally whenever you:
-- ✅ Add a new component
+- ✅ Add or remove a component
-- ✅ Remove a component
 - ✅ Change component dependencies (add/remove imports)
 - ✅ Update component descriptions